Aqua exercises logo, blue text with curvy stripes

 2

-Water buoyancy allows you to move with more flexibility because of it's supportive nature that relieves pressure on your spine and joints.
+Water buoyancy allows you to move with more flexibility because of its supportive nature that relieves pressure on your spine and joints.

 3

-Waves from splashing in the pool create something called "unpredictable resistance" mimicking real-life balance challenges (like walking on uneven terrain)
+Waves from splashing in the pool create something called "unpredictable resistance," mimicking real-life balance challenges (like walking on uneven terrain)

 4